eu-ge-ne/enrouter/apps/web/src/app/docs/start/index.md

 esbuild.

 Vite is using Rollup for producing final bundle for prod.
-But during development it uses two budlers: Rollup for compiling user code and esbuild for for precompiling your `node_modules` dependencies (`optimizeDeps`).
+But during development it is using two budlers: Rollup for compiling your code and esbuild for for precompiling dependencies from `node_modules` folder.
-That's why we need to set `optimizeDeps.exclude`.
-To tell esbuild that `virtual:enrouter` is handled somewhere else (by Rollup).
+That's why we need to use `optimizeDeps.exclude`.
+To tell esbuild to ignore `virtual:enrouter` and do not try to compile it, because it is handled somewhere else (by Rollup).

 Last step of installing **enrouter** is to render `enrouter.Browser` component in `src/main.tsx`: